 Dating from 1760, it’s one of the grandest and best preserved Rococo rooms in Bavaria.
 It boasts elaborate stucco and plaster work by François de Cuvilliés, which includes embedded musical instruments.

-2. Gallery of Beauties: Ludwig and His Girls
+2. Gallery of Beauties: Ludwig and His Ladies

 Ludwig was a notorious ladies’ man and appreciated beauty.
 He prided himself on his ability to spot beauty anywhere, anytime.
 He didn’t care about class or social rank.
 He liked both commoners and princesses.